A posteriori verification for the sign-change structure of solutions of elliptic partial differential equations: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:diri}, focusing on the Dirichlet problem \eqref{eq:maind}, we propose a method to estimate the number of nodal domains of solutions $ u $, and discuss the applicability of the method.
-This section contains numerical examples in which the method is applied to the Allen--Cahn equation (see Subsection \ref{subsec:ex}).
+In Section \ref{sec:diri}, we focus on the Dirichlet problem \eqref{eq:maind}, propose a method to estimate the number of nodal domains of solutions $ u $ and discuss the applicability of this method.
+This section contains numerical applications of the method to the Allen--Cahn equation.
+For several verified solutions, the number of nodal domains is estimated and then the locations of nodal lines are determined (see Subsection \ref{subsec:ex}).
 Subsequently, in Section \ref{sec:othreboundary}, we extend our method to the other boundary value conditions: the Neumann type \eqref{eq:mainn} and mixed type \eqref{eq:mainm}.